NG-NEST/ng-nest/lib/ng-nest/ui/slider/examples/en_US/default/custom/readme.md

 ---
 order: 4
-label: '自定义'
+label: 'Custom'
 ---

-使用 `nodeTpl` 属性来设置节点自定义模板。
+Use the `nodeTpl` property to set the node custom template.